bryanbilek/Sprint-Challenge-Advanced-React/ANSWERS.md

 1) render: Rendering does all the work (in fact it's required for a class component to work).
 It returns the JSX of your actual component.
 2) componentDidMount: Part of the mounting phase in the React Lifecycle & gets called as soon as the render method is called the first time.
 Inside of componentDidMount we can call setState which forces a re-render of our component.
 Any asynchronous actions should be performed inside of our componentDidMount function, especially when it comes to fetching data via HTTP which is it's biggest purpose.
+3) componentWillUnmount: Before a component goes away, it asks for final requests where ou can cancel any outgoing network requests, or remove all event listeners associated with the component.
+It basically cleans up the component.

 - [ ] What is the purpose of a custom hook?